Public School Facilities Element Sample Clauses

 • School Facilities 0000 X 00xx X, Xxxxx Xxxxx, XX 00000.
 The School shall provide reasonable notification to the Authorizer of any change in the location of its facilities.

-• Use of School Facilities A. The Association shall have the right to use school buildings without cost, at reasonable times for meetings, provided that the building principal is notified to ensure no conflicts.
-The Association will be required to pay for additional custodial costs involved.
-These meetings will not start until thirty (30) minutes after the close of the students' school day.
+• Use of School Facilities A. The Association shall have the right to use school buildings without cost at reasonable times for Association meetings, provided however, that the Association will be required to pay for any additional custodial cost involved by reason of said meetings.
+The Principal of the building in question will be notified in advance of the time and place of such meeting.

 • PUBLIC FACILITIES Supplier’s employees may be required to perform work at government- owned facilities, including schools.
 Supplier’s employees and agents must conduct themselves in a professional manner while on the premises, and in accordance with Participating Entity policies and procedures, and all applicable laws.